wmfs/tymly-website/docs/guide/README.md

 Instead of configuring a `Task` state to invoke a remote resource somewhere on Amazon's infrastructure, Tymly (via Statebox) wires `Task` states to local async functions.
 In Tymly, these functions are known as **State Resources**.

-**Fun fact**: In an insane twist, Amazon Professional Services actually use little ol' Statebox and the State Resource modification themselves, they say:
+**Fun fact**: Amazon Professional Services actually use little ol' Statebox and the State Resource modification themselves, they say:

 > Organizations may be reluctant to adopt services like AWS Step Functions due to cost, complexity or current limitations.
 > **Statebox** provides a compelling alternative for those wishing to leverage the Amazon State Language and do so in a lightweight manner that can be embedded within Lambda functions.